LIPS-scheme/lips/REFERENCE.md

 ```
 (response->text binary res)

-Function read all text from Node.js HTTP response object.
+Reads all text from a Node.js HTTP response object.
 If binary argument
 is true it will return Buffer object that can be converted to u8vector.

-***Warrning:*** it may overflow the stack (part of Node) when converting
+***Warning:*** it may overflow the Javascript call stack when converting the
-whole buffer to u8vector.
+whole buffer to u8vector, because LIPS doesn't have TCO.
 ```

 ## response->text